 Please do not contact venues directly with CDC timetable inquiries.
 They are not responsible for the classes we've scheduled there - we are!
-Do contact the venues directly about property you may have lost on their premises - or if you want to hire a hall for your own use.
+However, do contact the venues directly about property you may have lost on their premises - or if you want to hire a hall for your own use.

 Ballroom and Latin

 More fully, this is Modern Ballroom and Latin American.
 The standard 10 dances are: waltz, viennese, quickstep, foxtrot, tango, rumba, cha-cha, jive, samba and paso doble.
 Beginners typically start with waltz and cha-cha and gradually add more dances, eg quickstep and rumba or jive, as they become more proficient.
 All of our B&L teachers will cover these various dances but in slightly different ways.

 Russell's classes are something of a jovial military romp for social dancers, building up long routines through each term to be executed en masse.
 Clive's classes include the option of taking a dance qualification (typically a bronze, silver or gold medal) in the spring/summer.
 This is broadly equivalent to the music or ballet grade system but is subdivided into separate ballroom and latin branches and consists primarily of a 1-dance Introductory Award (suitable for beginners), a 2-dance Bronze Medal (improvers), a 3-dance Silver Medal (intermediates) or 4-dance Gold Medal.
 Paul's classes are focused more on learning to lead and follow rather than memorising long routines.
 Youlie's classes are focused more on how to move well with or without partner to express the character and uniqueness of each rhythm and dance.
 Like Clive, she can also arrange for people to take dance exams if they want.